Find Your Opportunity to Volunteer

 ALA Accreditation Volunteer Information and Opportunities

-Committees created by the Executive Board, Council, and the president are designated as committees of the Association and committees of the Council.
-The Bylaws provide for several types of committees: standing, special (limited to 2 years unless renewed by Executive Board or Council action), inter-divisional, and joint.
+Standing ALA Committees are created by Council.
+The Bylaws provide for several types of committees: standing, special or inter-divisional/joint.
 (See Bylaws, Article VIII.)
 By Council action, July 1969, the Executive Board and Council may also designate as ad hoc committees those committees appointed to pursue a designated project within a specific period, the life of the committee ending at the conclusion of the project.